shivamsuyal/Algorithm/Find the doppelgänger/README.md

 # Find the doppelgänger

 # The Story Goes Something Like This...
-You are a great or I say the best grey hat hacker and from past few
+You are the Head Of CPU (not the computer's cpu but CPU as Crime Petrol Unit)...
+Today you have a important task ie. to find the crazy hacker twins.

+The twins have been robbing the banks for past few months and till now no one is able to catch them but today something gonna change....

+You accepted your task and started working on it...